 Adjustment System Reaction 1.
-Turn the PolyBlend rotameter until water flow is at maximum on the flow gauge.
-2. Screw in the differential pressure knob until the red alarm light goes on.
-Polymer pump is disabled.
-3. Back off the differential pressure knob until the red alarm light goes off.
-The pump starts again 4.
+Turn the PolyBlend rotameter of maximum on the flow gauge.
+2. Screw in the differential pressulight goes on. ure knob until the red alarm Polymer pump is disabled.
+3. Back off the differential pressu light goes off. re knob until the red alarm The pump starts again 4.
 4a.
 4b.
 If you want very close control of flow, leave the knob at this setting.
 If you want to make the system "more forgiving" prior to shutdown, continue to turn the knob another 1-2 turns.
 Step 4 determines how "forgiving" the system is before it shuts down due to inadequate flow.
 At this setting, any loss of flow (as observed by the rotameter) results in the pump being disabled.
 The further you turn the knob, the more How can be lost before the pump is disabled.
-5. To test sensitivity and operation, turn off the water at the source or the solution at the discharge.
-The float in the flow meter will fall more for the control knob setting described in step 41) than, for 4a (above).
-As the source or discharge is turned off, the float in the flow meter falls and the pump is disabled.
-6. Set the rotameter for the desired flow.
+5. To test sensitivity and operation source or the solution at the di As the source or discharge is turned off, the float in the The float in the flow meter will setting described in step 41) that flow meter falls and the pump is disabled.
+6. Set the rotameter for the desire ed flow.
 Retest (as in step 5).